Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 It's like a sideways knife.

-Do you guys, I've been to a few places to eat while I've been travel around New Zealand.
+Do you guys, I've been to a few places to eat while I've been traveling around New Zealand.

-What a weird thing to need to say.
+What a weird thing to need to say that bit.

-Anyway, I have noticed that you serve pizza by the foot here.
+Anyway, I have noticed that you serve pizza by the first.

 I've seen that in Australia.